Elif-Civvv/NODDI_project/README.md

 ### Forward signal models

-The standard three-compartment NODDI signal is a volume-weighted sum of a restricted intra-cellular "stick" population (Watson-dispersed, integrated over 500 Fibonacci samples), a tortuosity-constrained hindered extra-cellular tensor, and an isotropic free-water ball:
+The standard three-compartment NODDI signal is a volume-weighted sum of a restricted intra-cellular stick population (Watson-dispersed, integrated over 500 Fibonacci samples), a tortuosity-constrained hindered extra-cellular tensor, and an isotropic free-water ball:

 ```
 S_NODDI = (1 - v_iso) · [ v_ic·A_ic + (1 - v_ic)·A_ec ] + v_iso·A_iso
 ```

 The novel model adds a restricted glial sphere and attaches a compartment-specific T2 weight `exp(-TE/T2)` to every compartment:

 ```
 S_novel = (1 - v_iso) · [ (1 - v_glia)·(v_ic·A_ic + (1-v_ic)·A_ec)·e^(-TE/T2,t)